zeligsonbrett/GrabAGrad/app/controller_and_model/README.md

 source env/bin/activate
 ```

+## Accessing the application
+Go to `https://grab-a-grad.herokuapp.com/` to access the GrabAGrad application.

 ## Create a database access key file called .env
+Note, as of 3/29, these instructions are no longer relevant, as the application is deployed to Heroku.
+Instead, see Accessing the application section.

 Create an file called ".env" and add the PostgreSQL URI in.

 The PostgreSQL URI should be available at this link below: